-We are upgrading our recommendation on ICE to Outperform based on
+We are downgrading our recommendation on ICE to Neutral based on

-its solid third-quarter earnings that outpaced the Zacks Consensus
+value.
+Its third-quarter earnings outpaced the Zacks Consensus

 Estimate, thanks to revenue growth across segments.
 Incremental

 cash flow boosts efficiencies, making way for strategic

 acquisitions, alliances and divestments, product novelty and global

 expansion.
 It also allowed the resumption of share buyback.
 The

 successful integration of NYSE, timely achievement of cost

 synergies and steady debt reduction also strengthened ratings.
 Top

 line shored up primarily due to NYSE acquisition, while signaling